How does a satellite phone work?

 Another fundamental difference between traditional wireless phones and Globalstar satellite phones, as with all satellite mobile handheld phones, it must be within satellite line-of-sight in order to complete calls.
 Therefore the mobile handset cannot be used indoors.

-If satellite phone services are required indoors, Globalstar offers two options.
-The GSP-2900 fixed satellite phone and the FAU-200.
+If satellite phone services are required indoors, Globalstar offers 3 options.
+The New SatFi, GSP-2900 fixed satellite phone and the FAU-200.
 Either can be used indoors in satellite mode as they have external remote antennas to create line of sight with the Globalstar Satellite Network.

 When was Globalstar made available in North America?